servicecatalog/oscm-app-shell/README.md

 This is a quick start guide intended to help you start using app-shell controller with OSCM

 ## Deploying scripts into container
 The oscm-app-shell controller is working based on shell scripts execution.
-Please refer to the part of oscm-dockerbuild repository description related to that topic which can be found [here] (https://github.com/servicecatalog/oscm-dockerbuild#import-local-shell-scripts-for-oscm-app-shell-component).
+Please refer to the part of oscm-dockerbuild repository description related to that topic which can be found [here](https://github.com/servicecatalog/oscm-dockerbuild#import-local-shell-scripts-for-oscm-app-shell-component).

 ## Logging